MDRRC/ArduinoMega328DccServo/README.md

 # ArduinoMega328DccServo

 A(nother) Arduino based DCC decoder for 8 servo's.
-Servo address and positions can be changed using CV's.
+Servo address and positions can be changed using CV's or by a terminal program.
 It uses an Atmel Mega328P processor running at 16MHz.
 The processor itself must be programmed with a Arduino bootloader and the fuses must be set to external xtal.